 - Channel Drilldown 2

 - Channel Drilldown 4

-A lot of form-building tools make adding hidden fields straightforward.
+A lot of form-building tools make adding hidden fields straightforward (including Gravity Forms, Typeform, Jotform, and more).
 You can generally drag and drop a ‘Hidden’ field type into the form or convert a standard form field into hidden via the settings.
 Instructions on how to do this in form tools like Gravity Forms, Wix Forms, Webflow Forms, etc., can be seen here.